alxmrs/website/src/faqs.md

 All over California, really.
 I grew up in [San Diego](/zettel/san-diego/) (north county) and went to college there, too.
 I lived in Oakland for a few years, then in the Santa Cruz / Monterey area.
 During the pandemic, I found myself in the central coast near SLO.
+When things cleared up a bit, Cam and I moved to LA for a year to help support family.
 Hey, maybe one day I'll end up in Chico or Mt.
 Shasta.

 </details>